cfneese/LoomisWood/docs/index.md

 ## Customization

-There are several function of the Add-In that the user may want to customize.<span style='mso-spacerun:yes'>  The most important is the Extract Assignments feature, which has already been discussed.
+There are several function of the Add-In that the user may want to customize.
+The most important is the Extract Assignments feature, which has already been discussed.
-(See <u><span style='color:blue'>The Assignments Folder:</u><span
+(See [The Assignments Folder]().)
-style='color:black'>.)
 There are several other function this user may want to customize.
-Most of these can be changed using <u><span style='color:blue'>Function Overrides</u><span style='color:black'>, although you can edit the main procedure file if you want.
+Most of these can be changed using [Function Overrides](), although you can edit the main procedure file if you want.
 Functions the user may want to customize are:

-<p class=CodeIndented>static function/S StandardBandLabels(order)
+static function/S StandardBandLabels(order)

-<p class=CodeIndented>static function StandardBand2Poly(row, column, deltaJ)
+static function StandardBand2Poly(row, column, deltaJ)

-<p class=TopicBody style='margin-left:.5in'><span style='mso-bidi-font-family:
-"Times New Roman"'>These two functions create the Band2Poly, Poly2Band and BandCoeffLabels waves.
+These two functions create the Band2Poly, Poly2Band and BandCoeffLabels waves.
 If one overrides these functions, you can alter the fitting constants for all new data sets in an entire experiment.
 (You can also edit these waves manually on a per-data-set basis.)
-For example, you may prefer to fit series in terms of _B_’ and _B_” instead of _B_” and <span style='font-family:Symbol;mso-bidi-font-family:
-Symbol'>D_B_.
-Another
-example would be changing the fitting for <span style='font-family:Symbol;
-mso-bidi-font-family:Symbol'>D_J_ = 2 transitions.<span
-style='mso-spacerun:yes'>  If you want to change the fitting to a non-polynomial model, a lot more work is involved.<span style='mso-spacerun:yes'>  However it should be possible by editing any function that uses the PolyCoeff wave.
+For example, you may prefer to fit series in terms of _B_’ and _B_” instead of _B_” and D_B_.
+Another example would be changing the fitting for D_J_ = 2 transitions.
+If you want to change the fitting to a non-polynomial model, a lot more work is involved.
+However it should be possible by editing any function that uses the PolyCoeff wave.

-<p class=CodeIndented>function/S GetFitRes(s)
+function/S GetFitRes(s)

-<p class=TopicBody style='margin-left:.5in'><span style='mso-bidi-font-family:
-"Times New Roman"'>Overriding this function allows the user to customize the output the fitting routine prints after every fit.
+Overriding this function allows the user to customize the output the fitting routine prints after every fit.

-<p class=Subtopic>Globalization

-All
+### Globalization

-text used in dialogs is contained in strconstants at the top of the procedure file.
+All text used in dialogs is contained in strconstants at the top of the procedure file.
 If someone needs to translate the text, all that needs to be edited are these constants, and the menu that immediately follows these constants.

 ## Revision Notes

-1.00
+### 1.00

-    Loomis-Wood Add-In first released.
+- Loomis-Wood Add-In first released.

-2.00
+### 2.00

-    LWA is no longer dependant on SetWindowExt XOP, but requires Igor 5.02.
+- LWA is no longer dependant on SetWindowExt XOP, but requires Igor 5.02.
   LWA currently does not respond to wheel or double-click mouse events, because of this change.
   However, it should be Mac compatible.

-2.01
+### 2.01

-    Colors are now based upon a RGB color wave named M_Colors.
+- Colors are now based upon a RGB color wave named M_Colors.

-    The control bar of a Loomis-Wood plot is now a sub-window.
+- The control bar of a Loomis-Wood plot is now a sub-window.

-    A zoom feature was added.
+- A zoom feature was added.

-    Assignments are now tracked with text waves.
+- Assignments are now tracked with text waves.

-    More error handling was added to FitSeries.
+- More error handling was added to FitSeries.

-    Added Undo last fit.
+- Added Undo last fit.

-    All Make commands specify precision explicitly, preventing accidental use of single precision.
+- All Make commands specify precision explicitly, preventing accidental use of single precision.

-2.05
+### 2.05

-    Reorganized data folder structures:
+- Reorganized data folder structures:

-    Waves that previously began with “Peak_” are now in the Lines subfolder.
+- Waves that previously began with “Peak_” are now in the Lines subfolder.
   Waves that previously began with "Series_" are in the Series subfolder.
   All plot folders are now within a Plots subfolder instead of in the base LW data folder.

-    Added structures and functions to create structures so that coding with the new folder structure is more transparent.
+- Added structures and functions to create structures so that coding with the new folder structure is more transparent.

-    Reorganized Loomis-Wood menu.
+- Reorganized Loomis-Wood menu.

-    Converted control bar of Loomis-Wood graphs to a subwindow.
+- Converted control bar of Loomis-Wood graphs to a subwindow.

-2.06
+### 2.06

-    M_Colors renamed to just Colors and ColorNames wave removed.
+- M_Colors renamed to just Colors and ColorNames wave removed.
 The color names are now labels in the Colors wave.

-    Added line breaks to strings used in dialogs.
+- Added line breaks to strings used in dialogs.

-    Added "Update Line List", "Synchronize Series to Lines", and "Synchronize Lines to Series" commands.
+- Added "Update Line List", "Synchronize Series to Lines", and "Synchronize Lines to Series" commands.

-    Rewrote code that creates Loomis-wood graph windows (in the NewLWplot function).
+- Rewrote code that creates Loomis-wood graph windows (in the NewLWplot function).

-    Implemented an assignment structure.
+- Implemented an assignment structure.

-    Added upper and lower state flags and note to assignments.
+- Added upper and lower state flags and note to assignments.

-    Added ListBox control to control bar.
+- Added ListBox control to control bar.

-    Added Create/Modify Comb waves to DoBandCoeffUpdate() function.
+- Added Create/Modify Comb waves to DoBandCoeffUpdate() function.

-    Added static GetFolders() function.
+- Added static GetFolders() function.

-    Added “Fit All” command.
+- Added “Fit All” command.

-    Added user enabled assignment function to “Extract Assignments” command.
+- Added user enabled assignment function to “Extract Assignments” command.

-2.07
+### 2.07

-    Reordered code and eliminated some old commented code.
+- Reordered code and eliminated some old commented code.

-    Added GetPlotList(), GetPlotFolderList()
+- Added GetPlotList(), GetPlotFolderList()

-    Implemented SeriesFit structure.
+- Implemented SeriesFit structure.
 Modified FetchSeries(), ViewSeries(), and FitSeries()

-    Edit Band Constants is now Undoable via UndoFit().
+- Edit Band Constants is now Undoable via UndoFit().

-    Added CompareFunctions() and FunctionList2().
+- Added CompareFunctions() and FunctionList2().
 Removed TestLWLabelProto() and LWLabelList()

-    Added optional flag parameter to GetLinesStruct(), and GetSeriesStruct().
+- Added optional flag parameter to GetLinesStruct(), and GetSeriesStruct().
 Removed GetLinesStruct2().

-    FIVEMAX_PEAKS_PER_PLOT can now be changed without recreating the Loomis-Wood plot
+- FIVEMAX_PEAKS_PER_PLOT can now be changed without recreating the Loomis-Wood plot

-    Added DoSeriesNameUpdate() and moved command that updates the Current Series popup from ChangeCurrentSeries() to DoSeriesNameUpdate().
+- Added DoSeriesNameUpdate() and moved command that updates the Current Series popup from ChangeCurrentSeries() to DoSeriesNameUpdate().
 Now the popup updates when Series:Name is edited.

-    Edited DeleteSeries().
+- Edited DeleteSeries().
 DeleteSeries() now uses SynchronizeLines2Series() simplifying the code.
 DeleteSeries() also goes through all plots and adjusts CurrentSeries as needed.

-    Added a Colors wave to the Assignments folder.
+- Added a Colors wave to the Assignments folder.

-2.08
+### 2.08
-    Table Windows are now named.
+- Table Windows are now named.
   The name is the Data Set folder name + “_AL”, “_LL”, “_SL”, “_CS”, or “_CT”.
   Each call to a view function no longer creates a new window.

-    Fixed several problems relating to “backwards series” (d_nu__/ d_m_ < 0).
+- Fixed several problems relating to “backwards series” (dν/d_m_ < 0).

-    Killing Loomis-Wood plot now attempts to delete the plot folder.
+- Killing Loomis-Wood plot now attempts to delete the plot folder.
   This will quietly fail if the user has created any windows referencing the data in this folder.

-    Implemented MatrixOp in several places for cleaner code.
+- Implemented MatrixOp in several places for cleaner code.

-    Changed LWLabelProto(), and modified ExtractAssignments() accordingly.
+- Changed LWLabelProto(), and modified ExtractAssignments() accordingly.

-    ExtractAssignments() now remembers last used Assignment Function.
+- ExtractAssignments() now remembers last used Assignment Function.

-    Added ChangeRegions() function and modified DoBandCoeffUpdate().
+- Added ChangeRegions() function and modified DoBandCoeffUpdate().
   The Add-In now has a method to handle band heads.

-    Added GetFitRes().
+- Added GetFitRes().

-    Series with Shape= -1 are now hidden.
+- Series with Shape= -1 are now hidden.

 ## To Do List
 * Feature to synchronize LW plot with spectrum plot.
 (Currently, this can be done manually by creating a dependency to the variables in the Plot folder.)